mdrsoriano-psu-c/attendance_management_system/README.md

 }
 ```

-Copy the returned token.
-In Postman, go to Authorization → Bearer Token → paste the token.
+Copy the returned token and use it as a Bearer Token in Postman.

 ### 2. Get Attendance Records

 ```http
 GET /api/attendance
 ```

 ### 3. Create Attendance Record

 ```http
 POST /api/attendance
 ```

-Body → raw JSON:
+Body:

 ```json
 {
   "class_id": 1,